dazinator/dazinator.github.io/source/_posts/2015-09-02-asp-net-5-projects-nuget-npm-gulp-bower-jspm-aurelia-part2.md

 ---

+**This post is part two of a series.
+For part one see [here
 ## Part 2 - Replacing Bower with JSPM

-In [part 1 of this series](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc) we created a shiny new ASP.NET 5 project.
+In [part 1 of this series](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc) we created a shiny new ASP.NET 5 project, and I introduced some fundamentals.

-At this point we have a very basic, default, MVC web application.

-For reasons discussed in [part 1](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc), let's now go ahead and ditch Bower in favour of JSPM as our javascript package manager.
+For reasons discussed in [part 1](http://darrelltunnell.net/blog/2015/08/16/aurelia-and-asp-net-5-mvc), let's now go ahead with our first task, which is to ditch Bower in favour of JSPM as our javascript package manager.

 ### Uninstall Bower
 You will notice that your ASP.NET 5 application has a number of bower packages included by default: